Footedness: Switch, fakie and nollie

 Nollie (nose ollie) is when the front foot takes off when one is riding in their normal stance, the same foot that jumps when doing tricks switch.
 In nollie position, the body and shoulders are facing forward as much as when riding in normal stance.
 Generally fakie and normal are done off the tail, whereas nollie and switch are done off the nose.

 In skateboarding, most tricks that are performed riding backwards — with respect to the rider's preferred stance — are exclusively categorized as "switch" (in a switch stance) or as fakie, with the general rule that tricks off the tail are almost always described as fakie, and those off the nose are nollie.
-For example, a jump using the tail rolling backwards is a "fakie ollie" (not a "switch nollie"), and a jump off the nose is a "nollie" (not a "fakie nollie").
+For example, a jump using the tail rolling backwards is a "fakie ollie" (not a "switch nollie"), and a jump off the nose is a "nollie" (not a "switch fakie").

 Mongo foot

 Mongo foot refers to the use of the rider's front foot for pushing.
 Normally, a skateboarder will feel more comfortable using their back foot to push, while their front foot remains on the board.
 In the minority case of mongo-footed skateboarders, the opposite is true.
 Some skateboarders who do not push mongo in their regular stance may still push mongo when riding in switch stance, rather than push with their weaker back foot.
 Some well-known skaters who change between mongo and normal when pushing switch include Jacob Vance, Stevie Williams, and Eric Koston.

 Although its origins remain uncertain, it is widely believed that the term derives from the pejorative use of "mongoloid".